tomas-fryza/vhdl-course/labs/01-gates/README.md

 4. Use your favorite text editor, such as VS Code, Notepad, etc. and create a new file `assignment.md` in your `labs/01-gates/` folder.
 Copy/paste [assignment template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/01-gates/assignment.md) to your `assignment.md` text file.

 5. Synchronize the contents of your working folder with the local and remote repository.
+Use git commands to add, commit, and push all local changes to your remote repository Check the repository at GitHub web page for changes.

-Use [git commands](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) to add, commit, and push all local changes to your remote repository.
-Note that, a detailed description of all git commands can be found [here](https://github.com/joshnh/Git-Commands).
-Check the repository at GitHub web page for changes.
+   > Useful git commands are: `status` - Get state of working directory and staging area. `add` - Add new and modified files to the staging area. `commit` - Record changes to the local repository. `push` - Push changes to remote repository. `pull` - Update local repository and working folder.
+Use  to add, commit, and push all local changes to your remote repository.
+Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
+   >

    ```bash
    ## Windows Git Bash or Linux: